saurabhthesuperhero/SaurabhJadhavBlogsTech/ckuu5zoer018ro5s165plcbvf.md

 ### Multilevel inheritance

-We will create this heirarchy:
+We will create this hierarchy:

 ```
 class Person():